 A well-trained sales engineer can help devise sales strategies, conduct market research and help sales reps better understand the technical aspects of the products they are selling to help them close the deal.

-In this article, we’ll explore what it takes to become a sales engineer and why it can be a lucrative career path.
+In this article, we’ll answer the question “what is a sales engineer?”, explore what it takes to become a sales engineer, provide insights into what a sales engineer makes in a yearly salary and share why it can be a lucrative career path.
 We’ll also provide tips for hiring managers to run an effective sales engineer interview to ensure you’re hiring top talent for your team.

 A sales engineer has a deep knowledge of the inner workings of a product or service and applies that expertise to the sale.
 They must leverage their know-how to explain what their product does, how it works and why it’s the right solution for their prospect’s problem or need.